How to Financially Prepare for Your First Child: A 9-Point Survival Guide

 3. Crush your debt

 If your credit card debt is high, you’re probably paying a lot of interest every month.
 Think about what else you could be doing with that money—for your future child and for yourself.
-Paying off your outstanding credit card debt with a low interest credit card loan can help lower your payments each month.
+Paying off your outstanding credit card debt with a credit card consolidation loan can help lower your payments each month.
 And you may even be able to pay it off sooner, too.
 Also, think about the dent you can make in your student loan payments by refinancing and consolidating.

 4. Build an emergency fund